When Gas Mileage Counts: How to Find a Car that Meets Your Needs

 - Comments Off on When Gas Mileage Counts: How to Find a Car that Meets Your Needs

 Finding a car that meets your exact needs is not always easy.
-In fact, it can get pretty tricky pretty quickly, especially if you are quite selective in what you are looking for in a car.
+In fact, it can get pretty tricky, pretty quickly, especially if you are quite selective in what you are looking for in a car.
 There are so many different things to consider, and generally being really unshakable in any one area means having to give up on another area.
-For example, if you want a roomy ride, you will probably have to sacrifice some fuel economy.
+For example, if you want a roomy ride, you will probably have to sacrifice some gas mileage or fuel economy.

 So the real question becomes your effort of figuring out what is important to you and what points you can slide on.
 In this article posted to slate.com, Sue Halpern told her story of the trials of trying to find a car in today’s market that she could be happy with.
 She tells a long tale of test driving many different vehicles, all of which could meet some of her needs, but not all of them.
 She says that: